-smc_conn The session management connection object. save_yourself_phase2_proc The callback to be invoked when the "Save Yourself Phase 2" message arrives from the session manager. client_data This pointer to client data will be passed to the SmcSaveYourselfPhase2Proc callback when the "Save Yourself Phase 2" message arrives.
+save_yourself_phase2_proc The callback to be invoked when the "Save Yourself Phase 2" message arrive session manager. es from the client_data This pointer to client data will be passed to the SmcSaveYourselfPhase2Pro when the "Save Yourself Phase 2" message arrives. oc callback